-Prospective investors are advised not to rely upon the tax summary contained in this Offering Circular but to ask for their own tax adviser's advice based on their individual situation with respect to the acquisition, holding, proceeds, transfer and redemption of the Notes.
+Prospective investors are advised not to rely upon the tax summary contained in this Offering Circular and, if applicable, any supplement thereto, but to ask for their own tax adviser's advice based on their individual situation with respect to the subscription, acquisition, holding, proceeds, transfer and redemption of the Notes.
 Only these advisors are in a position to duly consider the specific situation of a prospective investor.